fredemmott/HTCC/docs/hardware/pointctrl/README.md

 # PointCTRL v2

+- if using PointCTRL as a hand tracker, set 'Hand tracking device' to 'PointCTRL'
+- if using the FCUs as buttons, disable the gesture recognition options

 Requirements:
 - you must be comfortable updating the firmware
 - you must have a PointCTRL v2, not v1